MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 ### promptFullConsent
 When passed as true, a full consent of the static dependencies will pop for the user regardless whether it provided a consent previously or not.
-An example usage for this paramter is to add a button to the UX where the user can use it to grant full consent to the workload.
+An example usage for this parameter is to add a button to the UX where the user can use it to grant full consent to the workload.